manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 > [!NOTE]
 Author's Name:  Emmanuel Oyekanlu
-Skillset:   I have experience spanning several years in developing scalable enterprise data pipelines, solution architecture, architecting enterprise data solutions, deep learning and LLM applications as well as deploying solutions (apps) on-prem and in the cloud.
+Skillset:   I have experience spanning several years in developing scalable enterprise data pipelines, solution architecture, architecting enterprise data and AI solutions, deep learning and LLM applications as well as deploying solutions (apps) on-prem and in the cloud.

 I can be reached through: manuelbomi@yahoo.com